Add The Map on Top or Map on Side Interface to your Site

 Auto-search on page load: If location detection is on, locators can use Auto-search, based on a user’s location, to search for locations.
 This option cannot be selected if location detection is off.
 When using auto-search, you can choose whether to populate the search filter with the detected postal code or city and state.

 - Use Postal Code for Auto-search: Select this option to populate the search text field with a detected postal code instead of city and state when users first arrive at the search.

 - Use city and state/province for auto-search: Select this option to populate the search text field with the detected city and state instead of a postal code when users first arrive at the search.

-Display all Locations on Map: This option displays all locations on the map.
+Display all Locations on Map: This option displays all locations on the map in alphabetical order.